 How do you create a listing on Google My Business?

 Creating a Google My Business account is a straight-forward process.
-In 10 short steps, here is how to set up your listing:
+Follow these steps to begin.

 - Visit google.com/business